Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Abstract

 \section{Abstract}

-This article studies the derivatives in models that flexibly characterize the relationship between a response variable and multiple predictors, with goals of providing both accurate estimation and inference procedures for hypothesis testing.
-In the setting of tensor product reproducing spaces for nonparametric multivariate functions, we propose a plug-in kernel ridge regression estimator to estimate the derivatives of the underlying multivariate regression function under the smoothing spline ANOVA model.
-This estimator has an analytical form, making it simple to implement in practice.
-We first establish $L_\infty$ and $L_2$ convergence rates of the proposed estimator under general random designs.
-For derivatives with some selected interesting orders, we provide an in-depth analysis establishing the minimax lower bound, which matches the $L_2$ convergence rate.
+Within the framework of smoothing spline ANOVA, we propose a plug-in kernel ridge regression estimator to estimate the derivatives of the underlying multivariate regression function.
+We first establish an $L_\infty$ convergence rate of the proposed estimator under general random designs.
+When the covariates are uniformly distributed, we provide a in-depth analysis that includes a sharp upper bound and the minimax lower bound of the $L_2$ convergence rate.
 Additionally, motivated by a wide range of applications, we propose a hypothesis testing procedure to examine whether a derivative is zero.
 Theoretical results demonstrate that the proposed testing procedure achieves the correct size under the null hypothesis and is asymptotically powerful under local alternatives.
-For ease of use, we also develop an associated bootstrap algorithm to construct the rejection region and calculate the p-value, and the consistency of the proposed algorithm is established.
-Simulation studies using synthetic data and an application to a real-world dataset confirm the effectiveness of our methods.
+For ease of use, we also develop an associated bootstrap algorithm to construct the rejection region and calculate p-value, and the consistency of the proposed algorithm is established.
+Simulation studies using synthetic data and an application to a real-world dataset confirm the effectiveness of our approach.